 The Cisco Network Essentials tier offers basic networking capabilities, whereas the Cisco Advantage tier concentrates on Cisco value-added differentiators.

 The tiers are available for both Data Center and Campus networks.
-Tiers can be purchased either as stand-alone products or as part of a bundled solution.
+Stories can be purchased as stand-alone products or as part of a bundled solution.

 Spanning Tree Protocol (STP), Rapid Spanning Tree Protocol (RSTP), Multiple Spanning Tree Protocol (MSTP), and Virtual Local Area Networks (VLANs) to Cisco DNATM Networking

-are the legacy protocols customers can migrate, which is delivered through Cisco Nexus 9000 Series switches and Cisco CatalystTM 9300 Series switches.
+are the legacy protocols customers can migrate, which are delivered through Cisco Nexus 9000 Series switches and Cisco CatalystTM 9300 Series switches.

 VPN options include GETVPN, FlexVPN, and GRE in Cisco Network Essentials.
 Cisco Network Essentials also includes telemetry features such as Model-driven Telemetry, Sampled NetFlow, SPAN, and RSPAN, as well as two-layered,